slarwise/overwhelmed.nvim/README.md

 # Overwhelmed.nvim

-Configuring your neovim setup often feels like an endless task to me.
+Configuring my neovim setup feels like an endless task to me.
 It is fun, but can also be overwhelming and stressful.
-In this repo, I aim to list the requirements I need when programming/using a text editor, without specifying how to do it.
+In this repo, I'll list the requirements I need when programming/using a text editor, without specifying how to do it.
 There are many ways to do the same thing, and I think by first listing the requirements will give a useful overview before digging into exactly what tools to use.

 ## Requirements